10 Things You're Paying Too Much for When You Travel (and How to Pay Less)

 There is a simple solution: if you're traveling to another country, bring a credit card that doesn't charge a foreign transaction fee.
 And since the US dollar is commonly accepted in some foreign countries, such as Costa Rica and certain Canadian cities, you might be able to use cash and not worry about currency exchange

 If you need to exchange money in a foreign country, airports and hotels offer currency exchange.
 This is convenient while traveling, but you may pay a higher transaction fee.
 Banks and ATMs typically have cheaper exchange rates.
 Always check rates before exchanging money.
-(See also: No Foreign Transaction Fees with Capital One Venture Card)
+(See also: Credit Cards With No Foreign Fees)

 Understandably, you want to see as much of the local area as possible, and you may feel more comfortable traveling with a tour company.
 Just know that some tour companies will take advantage of your excitement and charge inflated tour prices.